The Plate Joiner Standoff

 A slight edge goes to the 557 on this operation.
 I like that the face of the tool (which contacts the work) is covered with abrasive tape similar to deck tape used on skateboards.
 This gives grip along the entire face of the tool.

 As you can see, only one of the two spurs on the 682K contact the work piece during this cut.
 I personally didn’t have much trouble using either tool in this operation, but the 682K did slide when initially starting the plate joiner.

 Both plate joiners can perform this task, but the 557 has a leg up since its fence will adjust to 135°.
 This provides the full support of the fence and gives a very secure feel to the tool while cutting.

-As previously mentioned, the 682K has small section cut at a 45° on the bottom of its fence, which facilitates cutting on a 135° edge.
+As previously mentioned, the 682K plate joiner has a small section cut at 45° on the bottom of its fence, which facilitates cutting on a 135° edge.
 This is plenty accurate, but doesn’t give the same amount of assurance as the 557’s fully adjustable fence.